PHT-Medic/cord-pht-demo/Python/README.md

 This repository contains the minimal requirements of an entrypoint.py to execute FHIR queries and write demo analysis code in Python.

+If you want to submit the code using our demo live page, we suggest cloning this repository first.
+You can either execute the train locally for development or within the UI.

 ## FHIR-queries
 Synthethic data was uploaded to IBM, Blaze and HAPI FHIR Servers.
 These types are currently supported by our Train-Library.